Module var

 §Mapping

-Variables can be mapped to other types, when the source variable updates the mapping closure re-evaluates and the mapped variable updates, all in the same update cycle, that is both variable will be flagged new at the same time.
+Variables can be mapped to other value types, when the source variable updates the mapping closure re-evaluates and the mapped variable updates, all in the same update cycle, that is both variable will be flagged new at the same time.
 Mapping can also be bidirectional.

 The example below demonstrates a button that updates an integer variable that is mapped to a text.